Riemannian manifolds with Anosov geodesic flow do not have conjugate points: Classical results

 \section{Classical results}

-In this section, we present important results and concepts that will be used in the proof our main result.\\ The first lemma is due to Mañé (cf. \cite{man:87} and \cite{P} for more details), which show a ``twist property" between the vertical {subbundle} and {a} Lagrangian {subbundle} along orbits.
-More specifically, \begin{lemma}{\emph{\cite[Lemma III.2]{man:87}}} If $\theta \in SM$ and $E \subset S(\theta)$ is a Lagrangian subspace, then the set of \, $t \in \mathbb{R}$ such that $ d\phi^t_{\theta} (E) \cap V (\phi^t({\theta}) ) \neq \{0\}$ is discrete. \end{lemma}
+In this section, we introduce key results and concepts crucial for proving our main theorem.
+The first lemma, attributed to Ma\~n\'e (cf. \cite{man:87} and \cite{P} for further details), reveals a ``twist property" between the vertical subbundle and a Lagrangian subbundle along orbits.
+Specifically,